kuzetsa/NEAT_PERCEPTRON/JSON-LICENSE.markdown

 The MIT License (MIT)
 =====================

-Copyright © 2008-2014 Thomas Harning Jr. <harningt@gmail.com>
+Copyright © 2015 Shunsuke Shimizu (grafi)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation